cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ### Positive

-- Decoupling state from state commitment introduce better engineering opportunities for further optimizations and better storage patterns.
+- Decoupling state from state commitment introduces better engineering opportunities for further optimizations and better storage patterns.
 - Performance improvements.
-- Joining SMT based camp which has wider and proven adoption than IAVL.
+- Joining SMT based camp which has wider and more proven adoption than IAVL.
 Example projects which decided on SMT: Ethereum2, Diem (Libra), Trillan, Tezos, Celestia.
 - Multistore removal fixes a longstanding issue with the current MultiStore design.
 - Simplifies merkle proofs - all modules, except IBC, have only one pass for merkle proof.